AdobeDocs/experience-manager-desktop-app.en/help/using.md

 ## Edit assets and upload updated assets to AEM {#edit-assets-upload-updated-assets}

 Open assets for editing when you want to make changes and upload the updated assets to AEM server.
 To avoid conflicts with edits of other users, use the app to initiate an editing session.
-Before you start editing, ensure that the asset does not have a lock icon on it, that is, the asset is not being edited by another user.
+Before you start editing, ensure that the asset does not have a lock icon on it, that is, another user is not editing the asset.

 To edit an asset, search for the asset or browse to the asset’s location.
 Click ![More icon](assets/do-not-localize/more2_da2.png) and click **[!UICONTROL Edit]**.

-Use **[!UICONTROL Toggle Check-out]** option to lock the asset to prevent conflicts with edits of other users in both the following situations:
+Use **[!UICONTROL Toggle Check-out]** to lock the asset to prevent conflicts with edits of other users in both the following situations:

 * You've started editing an asset without checking it out first (say by just opening it).
 * You intend to start editing an asset soon and do not want others to edit.